Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 Transportation from Other Cities in Ecuador

+Ecuador has a very extensive and inexpensive system of buses from city to city and province to province, making travel in this country so easy.
 While Otavalo Ecuador is a small town and you won’t find a direct bus here from every city, you will from many, especially in the northern half of the country.

-Depending on where you’re traveling from, it may be best to take a bus to Quito first, or alternatively to Ibarra, a large city north of Otavalo.
-From either of these cities there are frequent buses to Otavalo.
+Depending on where you’re traveling from, it may be best to take a bus to Quito first or alternatively to Ibarra, a large city north of Otavalo.
+From either of these cities, there are frequent buses to Otavalo.

 Flying Donkey Hostel ($)